Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

-For the iterative solver for the linear system \eqref{eq:minnrmprob}, we set the maximum number of iterations for CGNE, MRNE and AB-GMRES as $m$, and relaxed it to a larger number for some difficult problems for CGNE and MRNE.
+For the iterative solver for the linear system \eqref{eq:minnrmprob}, we set the maximum number of iterations for CGNE, MRNE and AB-GMRES as $m$, and relaxed it to $40,000$ for some difficult problems for CGNE and MRNE.
 We set the stopping criterion for the scaled residual as

 where $\epsilon_\mathrm{in} $ is initially $10^{-6}$ and is kept in the range $[10^{-14}, 10^{-4}]$ during the process.
 We adjusted $\epsilon_\mathrm{in} $ according to the progress of the interior-point iterations.
 We truncated the iterative solving prematurely in the early interior-point iterations, and pursued a more precise direction as the LP solution was approached.
-The progress was measured by the error measure $\Gamma$.
+The progress was measured by the error measure $\Gamma^{(k)}$.
 Concretely, we adjusted $\epsilon_\mathrm{in} $ as

-For steps where iterative solvers failed to converge within the maximum number of iterations, we slightly increased the value of $\epsilon_\mathrm{in}$ by multiplying by $1.5$.
+For steps where iterative solvers failed to converge within the maximum number of iterations, we adopted the iterative solution with the minimum residual norm and slightly increased the value of $\epsilon_\mathrm{in}$ by multiplying by $1.5$ which would be used in the next interior-point step.

+Note that preliminary experiments were conducted with the tolerance being fixed for all the problems.
+However, further experiments showed that adjusting the parameter $\epsilon_\mathrm{in}$ with the progress towards an optimal solution worked better.
+This is also another advantage of using iterative solvers rather than direct solvers.

 We adopt the implementation of AB-GMRES preconditioned by NE-SOR inner-iterations \cite{MorikuniHayamiCodesABMEX} with the additional row-scaling scheme (Section \ref{sec:rowscaling}).
 No restarts were used for the AB-GMRES method.
 The non-breakdown conditions discussed in Sections \ref{sec:CGNEMRNE}, \ref{sec:ABGMRES} are satisfied.